killercup/presentation-declarative-programming-in-rust/Readme.md

 ## How?

-Name concepts and group behavior
+Identify concepts and extract their behavior

-Reduce control flow
+Abstract over control flow

+Compose your application from smaller pieces

 ::: notes